datascientist-hist/Portfolio-Giuseppe-Pulino/README.md

 # [Project 2: Soccer Results Classification](https://github.com/datascientist-hist/Football-Results-classification)

-**Goal**
+## **Description**

 *Championship used Serie A Year 2021/2022*

-The aim of this project is to try to classify if a game is going to end with a number of goal greater than 2, to carry out this task i will download a dataset where are present a lot of features as number of goal,team names and stats related to matches, are also present the odds provided by bookmaker BET365 that can be converted into probabilities and can be used as referencee point ,but my purpose would be beating those odds.
+The aim of this project is to try to classify if a game is going to end with a number of goal greater than 2, to carry out this task i  downloaded a dataset where are present a lot of features as number of goal,team names and stats related to matches, are also present the odds provided by bookmaker BET365 that can be converted into probabilities and can be used as referencee point ,but my purpose would be beating those odds.

-The strategy that i want to adopt is based on goals scored and goals conceded:
+The strategy that I adopted is based on goals scored and goals conceded:

 - I will compute the average goals scored and conceded for each team from all the previous matches